Blueprint

 A Blueprint module can depend on other Blueprint modules.

 When a Blueprint module is loaded into memory, the module is added to the Blueprint application and the entities in the Blueprint module are merged with the entities in the application.
 If an entity with the same type and name already appears in the application, it is overwritten.
 The overwritten entity, however, will still be accessible via the application.
-You just have to include the Blueprint module name when you are perform a lookup operation.
+You just have to include the Blueprint module name when you are perform a .
 For example

 blueprint.lookup ('module-a:model:message'); // using lookup() method